God is Love

 Recognizing the Role of AI

 AI is undeniably a powerful tool.
-It has the ability to aid in various aspects such as enhancing Bible study through platforms like FaithGPT, streamlining communication within church groups, and even facilitating small group formation.
-However, it is critical that we recognize AI as a supplementary tool, not a replacement for human interaction.
+It has the ability to aid in various aspects such as enhancing Bible study through platforms like FaithGPT, streamlining communication within church groups, and even facilitating small group formation. it is critical that we recognize AI as a supplementary tool, not a replacement for human interaction.

 "For where two or three are gathered in my name, there am I among them." - Matthew 18:20